easafe/purescript-flame/docs/concepts.md

       update :: model -> message -> model
 }
 ```
-The type variable `model` refers to the state of the application. `message`, on the other hand, describe the kind of events the application handles.
+The type variable `model` refers to the state of the application. `message`, on the other hand, describe the kinds of events the application can handle.

 ### Application state

-In the counter example we set our state as a simple type alias
+In the counter example we set our model as a simple type alias
 ```haskell
 type Model = Int
 ```
 that is, the state of our application is a single integer.
-In a real world application, the state will probably be something more interesting -- Flame makes no assumption about how it is structured.
+In a real world application, the model will probably be something more interesting -- Flame makes no assumption about how it is structured.

 With our model type declared, we can define the initial state of the application
 ```haskell
 init :: Model
 init = 0
 ```
-The first time the application is rendered, Flame will call the view function with `init`.
+The first time the application is rendered, Flame calls the view function with `init`.

 ### Application markup

 The `view` function maps the current state to markup.
-Whenever the model is updated, flame will patch the DOM by calling `view` with the new state.
+Whenever the model is updated, flame patches the DOM by calling `view` with the new state.

-In the counter example, the model is defined as
+In the counter example, the view is defined as
 ```haskell
 view :: Model -> Html Message
 view model = HE.main "main" [